Getting Started

 return full_sum, cout

-PyRTL can also produce visualizations of your design, such as this graph of the GCD sequential circuit described previously:
+PyRTL can also produce visualizations of your design with block_to_svg(), such as this graph of the GCD sequential circuit described previously:

 GraphViz visualization of the GCD circuit